 Childhood is the most precious phase of any individual.
 This is when we begin to learn new things and do new things for the first time.
-It’s also very valuable because it’s definitely better than the hustle and bustle of the adult life.
-It’s a stage of life where we create our first memories that we will cherish our entire lives.
+It’s also very valuable because it’s better than the hustle and bustle of adult life.
+It’s a stage of life where we create the first memories that we will cherish our entire lives.

 My first exposure to the story of the metal-consuming colossus who befriends a young English boy named Hogarth came when Pete Townshend wrote a musical based on it in the late ’80s.

-But for some reason I’d never gone back to Hughes’s original text.
-Apparently that discovery required this new edition, which features suitably expansive, wondrous illustrations by Laura Carlin; at any rate, I now can’t believe I put it off so long.
+But for some reason, I’d never gone back to Hughes’s original text.
+That discovery required this new edition, which features suitably expansive, wondrous illustrations by Laura Carlin; at any rate, I now can’t believe I put it off so long.

 It’s also engrossing for the kids.
 Our six-year-old, for example, was riveted from the opening page, and even our three-year-old’s short attention span was held in thrall.
 Some of that can surely be traced to their prior familiarity with the Brad Bird version—but that adaptation smoothens out much of the grand strangeness of the original for modern movie audiences.